 - More modern: Reflects 2 years and 11 months of technical progress since the 10D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 30D is the clear winner of the contest (9 : 1 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the count of relative strengths (bullet points above) is taken as a measure, the 30D is the clear winner of the contest (12 : 1 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Other camera comparisons